LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Boons/Boon of the Tidecaller.md

 ## Level 2 - Aquatic Healing (min 1 E)
 When submerged in water, the Genasi can draw upon the healing properties of water to regenerate their own health or the health of a target within 15ft.

+As an action, the Genasi can recover their own health or the health of a target within 15ft

 | Character Level | Health Regenerated | 1 Essence | 2 Essence | 3 Essence |
 | ---- | ---- | ---- | ---- | ---- |
 | 1 | 1d4 + (E * max(\[CON\], 1)) | 2 - 5 | 3 - 6 | 4 - 7 |